Auto Insurance Quote Forms

 If the threat of expensive premiums is not enough inducement to drive safely, becoming a high-risk driver might do the trick.

-- First-time and inexperienced drivers with less than 3 years of driving experience (usually teen drivers, whom parents can add to their insurance policies)
+- First-time and inexperienced drivers with less than 3 years of driving experience (usually teen drivers, whom parents can add to their insurance policies) – The risk of motor crashes is common among unsupervised teen drivers (often between 16 to 19 years old) because of their poor driving record and inexperience.

 The NCRF ensures that high-risk drivers have the insurance coverage they need, but with one caveat: they share the risk associated with their classification with fellow drivers in the reinsurance facility.
 This means their premiums are inevitably more expensive.